The pumpkin has been carved, the candles have been lit and your little monster is staring in wonder at the finished result.

 But what to do with the pumpkin innards sitting in a soppy pile and threatening to dribble off the chopping board?

-1) Assemble the flesh and seeds so they are spewing out of the pumpkin’s mouth in the style of my local pub, The Connaught in Hove.
+1. Assemble the flesh and seeds so they are spewing out of the pumpkin’s mouth like sick.
 Brownie points for extra gruesomeness.

-4) Make pumpkin pie with the remaining flesh: take your pick from bags of recipes online.
+4. Make pumpkin pie with the remaining flesh: take your pick from these amazing recipes on Pinterest.